The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 Unofficial Candidate

 Sharp has served as Ward 1 councillor since 2021.
 Prior to being elected, she worked in city administration as the manager of business and local economy, in addition to other previous roles at city hall.
 In her term on council, Sharp spearheaded the new Calgary Flames arena deal, dealt with the Bearspaw water main break in her ward and has been an outspoken critic of blanket rezoning.
+In party filings to Elections Calgary, Sharp is not listed as the Ward 1 Communities First candidate (Kim Tyers is), which suggests Sharp will be the party's candidate for mayor.

 Ward 2